divnix/nix-book/src/ch05-01-language-basics.md

 5
 ```

-You will commonly see empty att sets in nixpkgs, and example being:
+You will commonly see empty attr sets in nixpkgs, an example being:
 ```
   hello = callPackage ../applications/misc/hello { };
 ```